About the Center

 The mission of the Ethics Center is to engage individuals and organizations in making choices that respect and care for others.

-Founded in 1986 with a seed grant from Linda and A.C.
-"Mike" Markkula, the Center's history reflects Santa Clara University's commitment to ethics as part of educating the whole person in the Jesuit tradition.
+The Center was founded in 1986 with a seed grant from Linda and A.C.
+"Mike" Markkula, who also provided its initial endowment.
+The Center's history reflects Santa Clara University's commitment to ethics as part of educating the whole person in the Jesuit tradition.

-Among our staff are Ph.D. ethicists, lawyers, businesspeople, school principals, religious leaders, scientists, and journalists.
+Among our staff are Ph.D. ethicists, lawyers, businesspeople, educators, religious leaders, scientists, and journalists.

 We are guided by an Advisory Board of leaders in the Silicon Valley.
 The board is comprised of representatives of major valley companies, law firms, and nonprofit organizations.
 We also have a Faculty Steering Committee that helps develop Center policy.

 The Center's home at a Jesuit institution that requires ethics courses for all undergraduates gives us access to a faculty with expertise in ethics in many disciplines.
 More than 70 of those faculty members serve as Center Scholars who assist us in a variety of projects.